Statement of Diversity, Equity, and Inclusion In Employment

 Fundraising and Revenue Generation

-- Quickly conclude fundraising for this phase of the capital campaign, by strengthening the compelling case and vision, building relationships with long-time donors and potential supporters, and closing gifts.
+- Quickly conclude fundraising for this phase of the capital campaign, by strengthening the compelling case and vision, building relationships with long-time donors and potential new supporters, and closing gifts.

 Strategic Organizational Development